ShahedAlMashni/disaster-response-pipeline/README.md

 ## Requirements:
 To get the flask app working you need:
+- python3
+- packages in requirements.txt file

+install the packages with
+`pip install -r requirements.txt`

 ## Instructions:
 1. Run the following commands to set up the database and model.